markusfalk/mobile-frameworks-comparison-data/README.md

 ## Participate

 Would you like to add your framework to the comparison chart?
+Do you want to contribute to the data that is already gathered?

 No Problem!
 All you have to do is create a pull request and let me know what you would like to change.

 Below you find the documentation for the JSON file.